z-dickson/UK_statutory_instruments/README.md

 # UK_statutory_instruments
-A dataset of the three UK devolved nations' statutory instruments 2000-2022
+A dataset of statutory instruments from the Scottish Parliament and the Welsh Senedd 2000-2022